MicrosoftDocs/visualstudio-docs/docs/debugger/what-is-debugging.md

 The term *debugging* is pretty general, and can mean a lot of different things.
 In the most literal usage of the word, it means removing bugs from your code.
 Now, there are a lot of ways to do this.
 For example, you might debug by scanning your code looking for typos, or by using a code analyzer.
 You might debug code by using a performance profiler.
 Or, you might debug by using a *debugger*.

 A debugger is a very specialized developer tool.
 A debugger attaches to your running app and allows you to inspect your code.
 So, when you run a debug configuration, your app runs in debug mode, which means you are running your app with a debugger attached.
-In the debugging documentation for Visual Studio, this is usually what we mean when we say "debugging".
+In the debugging documentation for Visual Studio, this is typically what we mean when we say "debugging".

 ## When to use a debugger

 The debugger is an essential tool to find and fix bugs in your apps.
-However, context is king, and we want to point you to the right tools for the right task, because bug fixing can take a lot of time, especially when you are just getting started or just learning to use the IDE.
+However, context is king, and it is important to leverage all the tools at your disposable to help you quickly eliminate bugs or errors.
 Sometimes, the right "tool" might be a better coding practice.
-If you already know you need the debugger, see [Debugging for absolute beginners](../debugger/debugging-absolute-beginners.md).
-Otherwise, follow the link in Next Steps.
+By learning when to use the debugger vs. some other tool, you will also learn how to use the debugger more effectively.
+If you already know you need to learn about the debugger, see [Debugging for absolute beginners](../debugger/debugging-absolute-beginners.md).
+Otherwise, follow the link in the next section.

 ## Next steps